go-jira/jira/README.md

 #### `pass` password source
 **Note: Version 0.1.9 required.**
-An alternative to the keyring password source is the `pass` tool (documentation [here](https://www.passwordstore.org/).
+An alternative to the keyring password source is the `pass` tool (documentation [here](https://www.passwordstore.org/)).
 This uses gpg to encrypt/decrypt passwords on demand and by using `gpg-agent` you can cache the gpg credentials for a period of time so you will not be prompted repeatedly for decrypting the passwords.
-The advantage over the keyring integrtaion is that `pass` can be used on more platforms than OSX and Linux.
+The advantage over the keyring integration is that `pass` can be used on more platforms than OSX and Linux, although it does require more setup.
 To use `pass` for password storage and retrieval via `go-jira` just add this configuration to `$HOME/.jira.d/config.yml`:
 ```yaml
 password-source: pass
 ```